 Culturally and Linguistically Diverse (CALD) people, First Nations people and people with a disability are three minority populations in Newcastle.
 Focused research and engagements have been undertaken to enable new economic opportunities for these populations.
-This program will be delivered in partnership with the Local Social Strategy.

 Common themes emerged:

 Education of businesses through training and guidelines to improve workplaces understanding the value of each of CALD, First Nations and people with a disability joining their workforce.
+Focused approached, identifying how workplaces can be adapted to be more welcoming to these communities and setting employment targets.